getzlab/parsons_her2_tki_manuscript/README.markdown

 This repository contains supplementary code for the Parsons et al. manuscript:

-_Genomic mechanisms of resistance to tyrosine kinase inhibitors in HER2 amplified breast cancer._ Parsons et al. 2024
+_Genomic mechanisms of resistance to tyrosine kinase inhibitors in HER2 amplified breast cancer._ Parsons et al. 2024 (in submission)

 The Jupyter and RMarkdown notebooks in this repository generate the figures shown in the manuscript.